Projects

 Whitehorse Copper Belt

 The Copper Belt has been the source of interest to prospectors and miners since the late 1890s.
 It provided the basis for several producing copper mines, many more mineral claims, and much exploration.
-Today, the old mines and traces of exploration make interesting hiking destinations especially for those who appreciate the historical, economic, and social aspects associated with them.
+Today, Gladiator Metals is looking for, and finding, more copper in the Copper Belt.

 For the purposes of historical exploration, we separate the Whitehorse Copper Belt into four projects.
 You can explore them using the links below or via the interactive map a bit farther down.